raw-lab/MetaCerberus/tutorial/README.md

-## Usage Tutorial Example for RoboMAX
+## Usage Tutorial Example for Cerberus Using 5 genomes
 checking